aws-amplify/amplify-js/media/authentication_guide.md

 export default AppWithAuth;
 ```

-#### Only show App when signed in
+#### Example: Only show App when signed in

 In the above example you'll see the App rendered even before the user is signed in.
 This is easy to change.

-When inside `Authenticator`, App component will get a few properties.
+When inside `Authenticator`, the App component will get a few properties.

 * authState - current authentication state, signIn | signUp | confirmSignIn | confirmSignUp | forgotPassword | verifyContact | signedIn
 * authData - additional data to the authState, when signedIn it is an user object
 * onStateChange - callback function, for what's inside `Authenticator` to notify authState changes.

-With that, to control when to render App component, simply add the following line to render() method of the `App` component:
+With that, to control when to render App component, simply add the following line to the `render()` method of the `App` component:
 ```
     render() {
         if (this.props.authState !== 'signedIn') { return null; }